GitWorktree.org logoGitWorktree.org

 # Fetch the latest refs

-# Create a worktree tracking the remote branch
+# Create a worktree with a local tracking branch

-# Git creates a local branch "feature/review" tracking the remote
+# Git creates a local branch tracking the remote

 git branch -vv